Contact Us

 * Required fields

-Employers seeking short-term solutions to address labour shortages can use the 482 TSS visa
+Employers seeking short-term or strategic workforce solutions can use the 482 Skills In Demand (SID) visa.

-This visa allows the foreign worker to stay in Australia for up to 2 years or 4 years if an International Trade Obligation (ITO) applies.
-Hong Kong passport holders may stay up to 5 years.
+This visa permits stays of up to 4 years or Hong Kong passport holders may be eligible for stays of up to 5 years.

 Key criteria of this visa requirements are:

-• Having a successful nomination from the prospective employer.
+• Securing a valid nomination from the sponsoring employer.

-• You must have at least 2 years relevant work experience in the nominated occupation or a related field.
+• You must have at least 1 year of work experience in the nominated or related field.

-• have at least 2 years relevant work experience in your nominated occupation or a related field
+• At least 1 year of relevant work experience in the nominated role or related field.

 3 main applications are made to the Department of Home Affairs: